adem-wg/adem-spec/draft-linker-adem-wg-adem-udp.md

 --- abstract

-This document describes a mechanism using the User Datagram Protocol (UDP) for proving that an entity is protected under international humanitarian law.
+This document describes a mechanism using the User Datagram Protocol (UDP) to distribute *Authenticated Digital EMblem* (ADEM) tokens [ADEM-CORE].
+ADEM tokens encode that an entity is protected under international humanitarian law.

 --- middle

 # Introduction {#intro}

-International humanitarian law (IHL) recognises protected parties (PP) such as healthcare and aid organisations as deserving of special protection from attacks during armed conflicts.
-This has traditionally been accomplished by the marking of protected facilities and personnel with symbols such as the Red Cross, the Red Crescent and the Red Diamond.

-Due to the increasing use of digital infrastructure by protected parties and attacks on digital infrastructure during armed conflicts, a digital analogue of the Red Cross symbol is under consideration.
+The ADEM Core document {{ADEM-CORE}} specifies how a set of *tokens*, encoded as JSON Web Signatures (JWSs) {{?RFC7515}}, can constitute *signs of protection*.
+Such signs of protection indicate that a digital entity is protected under international humanitarian law (IHL).
 This document describes a UDP-based distribution method for ADEM tokens, termed ADEM-UDP.
-The format and meaning of ADEM tokens is described in {{ADEM-CORE}}.

 # Conventions and Definitions